ant-design/ant-design/docs/react/introduce.en-US.md

 > Note:
 > - set `allowSyntheticDefaultImports` to prevent `error TS1192: Module 'react' has no default export`.
-> - Don't use @types/antd, antd provides a built-in ts definition already.
+> - Don't use @types/antd, as antd provides a built-in ts definition already.

 ## Links